 Kevin J. Pedro — Research

-As an associate scientist, my current major responsibilities are:
+As a scientist, my current major responsibilities are:

 Previous or minor responsibilities: